mjboos/selfattention_audio/README.md

 We can now train a simple example model, a [Gated Recurrent Unit](https://en.wikipedia.org/wiki/Gated_recurrent_unit) with attention applied to the hidden states of the last layer - this compresses all hidden states into one, which can be used to predict whatever brain activity one has recorded.

-As we will see later, one nice use of the attention weights is that they assign an importance to each part of the spectrogram, we thus gain some interpretability compared to other deep models.
+As we will see later, one nice use of the attention weights is that they assign an importance to each part of the spectrogram, we thus gain some interpretability compared to other deep models (to be clear: the interpretability comes from the fact that we know which hidden states matter more than others and can trace this back to the spectrogram).

 ```python